Raleigh Ghost Tour — 11 Haunted Stops, Self-Guided

 Frequently Asked Questions

-How many haunted stops are on the Raleigh ghost tour?
+How many stops are on the Raleigh ghost tour?

-The Raleigh ghost tour includes 13 documented haunted locations.
+The Raleigh ghost tour includes 11 documented stops covering 178 years of documented history.

 Is the Raleigh ghost tour free?